Bicycle Theft and Registration Program Heading link

 To register your bicycle, please submit the online registration form, On the following page, you can select if you’re registering a stolen or non-stolen bicycle.
 Please note that your UIC bicycle tag will be mailed to the address you list on this form.

 To find out about a stolen bike, call the UIC Police Department at (312) 996-2830.

 Registering Electronic Devices Heading link

-The UIC Police Department also offers to all community members the opportunity to register your electronic devices with our department.
-Just fill out the following form and the completed document will be saved in our department records.
+The UIC Police Department also offers all community members the opportunity to register your electronic devices with the department.
+Just fill out the following form and the completed document will be saved in UICPD records.

-Insurance companies often require the information if you make any kids of claim, such as if your phone, tablet, laptop, or computer were damaged or stolen from your residence.
-Registering your device makes it simple to provide documentation to your insurance company, and our department is considered a trusted source.
+Insurance companies often require this information if you make any kind of claim if your phone, tablet, laptop, or computer were damaged or stolen from your residence.
+Registering your device makes it simple to provide documentation to your insurance company, and UICPD is considered a trusted information source.

 In the event that your device is stolen, the UIC Police Department will need the serial number to identify the device as yours.
-In addition to the serial number, we capture the MAC/IMEI address which provides an avenue to digitally track the location and use of the device.
+In addition to the serial number, the department captures the MAC/IMEI address which provides an avenue to digitally track the location and use of the device.